 To promote food safety, cloud kitchen operators may find a solution in remote monitoring technology.
 Remote monitoring technology serves as a replacement for manual temperature checks.
 With remote monitoring, you can replace thermometers with wireless digital sensors and paper logs with mobile apps.
 When an inspection does occur, operators can prove that appropriate food safety protocols are followed, lessening the chance of negative consequences.

-Therma° is one remote monitoring system that’s making a case study in the restaurant industry.
+Therma° is one remote monitoring system that’s making a making waves in the restaurant industry.
 Built specifically for hospitality, Therma° tracks temperature and humidity across facilities seamlessly.
 With no-hassle installation, a fully loaded web dashboard, and a convenient mobile app, operators can rest easy knowing that their cloud kitchen operates as a unified entity.